 White Paper, What You Need to Know

 So, you might think, 'What is a white paper?"
 For the record, it's not a piece of white paper; get your head out of the gutter.
-A white paper is almost like a business plan, some people think it's like an essay or scientific document, but that's not true.
+A white paper is almost like a business plan; some think it's like an essay or scientific document, but that's not true.

 Businesses use white papers as an alternative to sales and marketing plans to attract or entice potential customers to buy their services, products, tech, or mission statement.
 The design of white papers isn't a user manual or technical document.
 It's more like a pitch to the company's target audience.